TeXLuaCATS/vscode_extension/README.md

 Extension for the `LuaTeX` development.

-This extension brings the [LuaTeX API](https://github.com/Josef-Friedrich/LuaTeX_Lua-API) into Visual Studio Code.
+This extension brings the [LuaTeX related APIs](https://github.com/TeXLuaCATS) into Visual Studio Code.

 This project is also an extension package for the most important extensions related to LuaTeX development:
 [lua-language-server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) and